zestia/stylelint-config/README.md

 ## Notes

 - `stylelint-config-standard` for a set of community lint rules around best practices and catching errors
-- `stylelint-prettier` for a set of community lint rules around pretty code
+- `stylelint-prettier` adds prettier as a stylelint rule
-- `stylelint-config-prettier` for turning off stylelint pretty-code rules that could conflict with prettier
+- `stylelint-config-prettier` for turning off stylelint rules that could conflict with prettier
 - `stylelint-selector-bem-pattern` for a simpler bem-like naming convention
 - `stylelint-declaration-use-variable` to enforce variables
 - `stylelint-order` to enforce the order of certain rules